We may earn a commission when you click on the affiliate links in this post.

 - 2 quarts half & half

-- 3/4 cup clams chopped, see post above for fresh clam instructions, you can also use canned clams
+- 3/4 cup clams, chopped, see post above for fresh clam instructions, you can also use canned clams

 Instructions

 - Preheat the oven to 325.
 In a glass baking dish, whisk together flour and melted butter until combined.
 Bake for 25-30 minutes, or until golden and crumbly.
 Set aside.
+Dice potatoes into bite size cubes.

 - Add the butter/flour mixture into chowder and stir until thick.
 The mixture will be extremely thick.